Aetna CEO says antitrust process underway in Humana deal

 Bertolini said Aetna will likely need to divest assets in some markets - as Wall Street analysts have suggested - but that in all, the company will have about 8 percent market share of the overall Medicare market, which includes both Medicare Advantage and Medicare fee for service.

-Antitrust regulators will also be looking at Blue Cross Blue Shield insurer Anthem Inc’s (ANTM.N) acquisition of Cigna Corp’s (CI.N) at the same time as Aetna’s Humana purchase.
+Antitrust regulators will also be looking at Blue Cross Blue Shield insurer Anthem Inc’s acquisition of Cigna Corp’s at the same time as Aetna’s Humana purchase.